Finding out about developments

-In England and Wales it is not possible for a third party to appeal against a local planning authority's decision.
+In England, it is not possible for a third party to appeal against a local planning authority's decision.

 For example, if your neighbour was granted permission to build an extension you could not appeal against it, even if you objected to the application at an earlier stage of the process.

 If permission is refused or granted with conditions, and an appeal is made against that decision, you can make your views known as part of the appeal process.